scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 Layout detection, deterministic parsing and a local model can improve the first.
 The second is a review decision.
 [LLamaSharp](https://github.com/SciSharp/LLamaSharp) and the local [grug-9b GGUF model](https://huggingface.co/ProCreations/grug-9b-gguf) assist extraction.
 Imported prose and explicit human acceptance are authoritative.

 The Avalonia UI tests exercise import → merge → draft → reconcile → publish against multiple real DOCX variants.
 That matters more than a parser demo: dangerous failures occur between stages, when uncertain extraction quietly becomes accepted fact.

+## Checking the Published Document With OpenResume

+Producing valid PDF text is not the same as surviving a résumé parser, so I also fed the generated PDF through the open-source [OpenResume parser](https://github.com/xitanggg/open-resume) using its real browser interface.
+The test recovered the candidate's name, email, GitHub link, summary, skills, experience achievement, its `[1]` marker, the compact reference, both URLs and the complete-ledger link.

+It also found a useful compatibility problem.
+OpenResume has a fixed model for profile, education, work, projects and skills, but no References section.
+It preserved the reference text, then classified that unfamiliar section as project content.
+Nothing important vanished, but its category was wrong.

+That result is evidence, not a victory banner.
+It shows that the generated text, links and citation relationship survive one real, freely inspectable ATS-style parser.
+It does not prove compatibility with proprietary ATS products.
+It also suggests the right fallback: keep the reference list plain and compact, and let a JobML-aware parser recover its richer meaning without making an older parser fail the rest of the résumé.

+The deterministic cJobML parser separately checks that every inline number has a matching reference.
+A cold OpenAI Responses API test then gives the published document to a general model with no JobML-specific prompt.
+Across repeated runs it recovered the cited claim, reference number, evidence URL and full-ledger URL.
+Those tests cover different failures: syntax, conventional résumé extraction and semantic comprehension.

 ### Extraction Produces Candidates, Not Facts